Baryonyx

 Found in 1983 in the Smoke jack Clay pit when William J. Walker found a large claw exposed from one of the clay rocks.
 Leading to the excavation of NHMUK VP R9951 a 70% complete Baryonyx and it still remains the most complete member of Spinosauridae.
 In a 1986 interview Alan J. Charig called Baryonyx "the best find of the century" because this specimen practically defined most of what's known about spinosaurid anatomy.
 The only two known Spinosaurids before Baryonyx were Suchosaurus from 1841 and Spinosaurus in 1914.
 Suchosaurus was just thought to be a crocodile and Spinosaurus was interpreted as being just like Tyrannosaurus with large spines.

-Media Deptictions ~ ~ ~ ~
+Media Depictions ~ ~ ~ ~

 Jurassic World Fallen Kingdom Its scene from the movie is bad and its design is abysmal.
-It has a broad snout and is covered in crocodile scutes.
+It has a broad snout like an Alligator and is covered in crocodile scutes.
 Jurassic world loves to be lazy when designing by adding crocodile scutes, they could have at least used Suchomimus instead since at least that is named the crocodile mimic and would make a little sense having an appearance that mimics crocodiles.
 The design made for the Jurassic world website is far superior in my opinon as it is more accurate, colorfull and expressive.